 Students complete 120 semester credit hours to be eligible for graduation.
 Their comprehensive coursework includes the theory, tools, and language of graphic design, essential in their future work.
 The courses include web design, motion graphics, interactive design, imaging, and animation.

 Since graphic designers deal with both the business and creative sides of their trades, Berkeley ensures that its students are trained in these aspects.
-Students also appreciate the small classes, instructors with extensive real-life design experience, and the opportunities for internship, guest lectures, and field trips.
+Students also appreciate the small classes, instructors with extensive real-life design experience, and the opportunities for internships, guest lectures, and field trips.

 Students are trained early on to become innovative in their art and stand out from the crowd.
 With their business education, many choose to become entrepreneurs/graphic artists.